k0retux/fuddly/docs/source/tutorial.rst

   ``exists_if_not`` attribute.

-There is also the shortcuts :class:`framework.data_model.AbsNoCsts` and :class:`framework.data_model.AbsFullCsts` which respectively set no constraints, or all constraints.
+There is also the shortcuts :class:`framework.node.AbsNoCsts` and :class:`framework.node.AbsFullCsts` which respectively set no constraints, or all constraints.
 Thus, if you want to only respect ``size`` and ``struct`` constraints, you can provide the object ``AbsNoCsts(size=True,struct=True)`` to the ``.absorb()`` method, like